 This craft can become a great sensory activity by making several (it is cheap) with different fillings in each one.

 This craft project is very easy.
 All you need is:

 - 1 plastic Easter egg

 - 1 strip of masking tape per child.

-I love open-ended projects like his because you never know what your child’s imagination will end up creating.
+I love open-ended projects like this because you never know what your child’s imagination will end up creating.
 We had fun switching the fillings.
-The loudest filling we found was coins and the softest was mini marshmallows.
+The loudest filling we found was filling the eggs with coins and the softest was mini marshmallows.
 Anything around the house that fits becomes part of the fun.

 Baby bear decided to help me work “h………….